Aortic Aneurysm Causes

 Though aneurysms can sometimes be congenital (present since birth) or related to a birth defect, the most common aneurysm causes include:

 Additionally, there are genetic conditions that can lead to thoracic aortic aneurysms.
 These conditions include Marfan syndrome, Loeys-Dietz syndrome, Turner syndrome, and Ehlers-Danlos syndrome.

-At Tampa General Hospital’s Cardiovascular Center, our specialized physicians offer a full array of services for heart and vascular patients and can help diagnose the causes of an aneurysm and design a full treatment plan.
+At Tampa General Hospital’s Heart and Vascular Institute, our specialized physicians offer a full array of services for heart and vascular patients and can help diagnose the causes of an aneurysm and design a full treatment plan.